slonigiraf/whitepaper/slonigiraf/ENG.md

 Wm = 0.31766201 SLON in Ethiopia.

-Minimum teacher salary in Ethiopia is 30 USD.
+A minimum teacher salary in Ethiopia is 30 USD.

 Wm = 30 USD / (168*60) = 0.00297619 USD